OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-env/eclipse.md

 # Development Environment / Eclipse and Photran

 Eclipse is used for the integrated development environment (IDE).
-The Eclipse Photran plugin is used to provide a Fortran IDE.
+The Eclipse Photran plugin is used to provide a Fortran IDE, which can facilitate editing code, debugging, etc.
 The following Eclipse/Photran download page indicates that Eclipse Mars is required.

 * [Downloading Photran](https://eclipse.org/photran/download.php) - indicates Eclipse version and provides other information links